ellmetha/django-machina/docs/getting_started.rst

 .. note::

-    *Django-machina* uses *django-mptt* to handle the tree of forum instances.
-Search capabilities are provided by *django-haystack*.
+    Django-machina uses django-mptt to handle the tree of forum instances.
+Search capabilities are provided by django-haystack.

-Then modify your ``TEMPLATES`` settings so that it includes the *django-machina*'s template directory and the extra ``metadata`` context processor:
+Then modify your ``TEMPLATES`` settings so that it includes the django-machina's template directory and the extra ``metadata`` context processor:

 .. code-block:: python